heal City spotlight: warrenton, VA

-Three months after joining the HEAL Campaign in December 2015, the Town of Warrenton, VA implemented three HEAL policies including the Warrenton Aquatic and Recreation Facility’s (WAFR) on Wheels Policy to bring health and fitness education to kids and adults and, to improve employee health and wellness, the Commit to be Fit and Healthy Meeting Policies.
+Three months after joining the HEAL Campaign in December 2015, the Town of Warrenton, VA implemented three HEAL policies including: 1) Warrenton Aquatic and Recreation Facility’s (WAFR) on Wheels Policy to bring health and fitness education to kids and adults, 2) an employee health and wellness policy, and 3) the Commit to be Fit and Healthy Meeting Policies.
 Each of these policies reflects the Town’s commitment towards creating healthy practices within the workforce and within the community.
 In recognition of its HEAL work, Warrenton earned HEAL’s Gold Level recognition status at the 2016 Virginia Municipal League annual conference.
+The following year in 2017, Warrenton achieved Platinum, the HEAL Campaigns’ highest recognition level.

 Warrenton’s HEAL activities have been a collaborative effort of the Town Council, Town Departments, and residents.
 Margaret Rice, Director of Parks and Recreation, is grateful for the assistance of the HEAL Campaign resources and the support of the Town Council.
 She notes, “When we first looked into [HEAL] it seemed like a lot… it might be overwhelming but looking at the sample policies and practices on the HEAL website was really helpful for us to provide advice to make decisions that were right for us….”.
 She adds: “But The most important player has been our Town Council, allowing us to do this and allowing us to commit to this.
 [The Council] has been amazing in wanting our comprehensive plan to have a health focus.
 They want us to focus on getting people moving and getting people to eat correctly… without that support we wouldn’t be able to do any of this.”